A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Fiducial Semi-Analytic Model

 We assume that once PopIII stars form in a halo and the delay time has elapsed, it begins forming metal-enriched PopII stars.
 For PopII star formation, we adopt the system of differential equations described in \cite{Furlanetto21} that simultaneously determines the gas and stellar masses of a given halo through a simplified ``bathtub" model \citep[e.g.][]{Bouche10, Dave12, Dekel14}:

-Here, ${\dot{M}}_{\rm *,II}$ is the halo PopII SFR, $f_{\rm II}$ is the PopII star formation efficiency, $t_{\rm ff}$ is the halo freefall time which we assume to be 10\% of the Hubble time (i.e. $t_{\rm ff} = 0.1t_{\rm H}$), ${\dot{M}}_{\rm gas}$ represents the time derivative of the halo gas mass, ${\dot{M}}_{\rm acc}$ is the gas accretion rate of the halo, and $\eta_{\rm SN}$ is the supernova ejection efficiency (described in more detail below).
+Here, ${\dot{M}}_{\rm *,II}$ is the halo PopII star formation rate, $f_{\rm II}$ is the PopII star formation efficiency per halo freefall time, $t_{\rm ff}$, which we assume to be 10\% of the Hubble time (i.e. $t_{\rm ff} = 0.1t_{\rm H}$), ${\dot{M}}_{\rm gas}$ represents the time derivative of the halo gas mass, ${\dot{M}}_{\rm acc}$ is the mass accretion rate of the halo, and $\eta_{\rm SN}$ is the supernova ejection efficiency (described in more detail below).
 By analytically solving these differential equations at each time step, we obtain the gas and stellar masses of each halo, and determine the gas mass ejected through SNe by subtracting these two masses from the initial total baryonic mass of the halo.
 This prescription forms stars such that a fraction of the total halo gas mass, $f_{\rm II}$, is converted into stellar mass over one halo freefall time, allowing isolated DM halos to continue forming PopII stars as long as there is gas within them.

 While we note that there is large uncertainty in the star formation efficiency (SFE) of unobserved low-mass galaxies at very high redshifts ($z \gtrsim 15$), we have aimed to select a realistic value for our fiducial choice of $f_{\rm II}=0.0025$.
 When combined with the SNe feedback prescription described below, we find that this choice of $f_{\rm II}$ leads to a SFRD consistent with \cite{Visbal18}, which was calibrated to observations of $z{\sim}6$ UV galaxy luminosity functions \citep{2015ApJ...803...34B}.
 In a related upcoming study (Hazlett et al., in prep.), we have created a model of PopII star formation directly calibrated to the Renaissance simulations.
 We find that this calibration yields PopII SFRDs that agree to within a factor of two at $z \lesssim 32$ with those predicted in our fiducial model presented here.